Jinyuanliu00vumc/MicrobiomeFRM/README.md

 # MicrobiomeFRM
 MicrobiomeFRM is an R library for analyzing the Beta-diversity in microbiome data, using a semiparametric functional response model (FRM) or distance-based regression.
+It incorporates the capacity for both cross-sectional and longitudinal data, where missing data is handled with inverse probability weights (IPW).

 ## Installation
 ```{r}